-I awoke on my stomach, quietly; arms and legs sprawled out, occupying half of the space on my mother’s bed.
+I awoke on my stomach, quietly; arms and legs sprawled out occupying half of the space on my mother’s bed.
 Today was my fifth birthday.
-“A whole hand,” I remember thinking – the first realization of my own growth.
+“A whole hand,” I remembered thinking – the first realization of my own growth.
 “Five years old.”
 Shortly after, my first tooth was loose.

-I slept in her bed off and on after my father died, from when I was nine months until I was ten years old.
-It was then that we downsized into a two-bedroom house; my nineteen-year-old sister took one room for herself, and my mom and I became roommates.
+I slept in her bed off and on after my father died when I was nine months until ten years.
+It was then that we downsized into a two-bedroom house, my nineteen-year-old sister took one for her own while my mom and I became roommates.
 I didn’t sleep alone in my own space until I was nearly fifteen.
 It all changed at fifteen.

 A handful of days before Christmas 2002, my mom became weak and ill.
-She was admitted to the hospital, and words like “dehydration,” “low blood sugar,” “diabetes,” and “kidney function” were thrown around.
-Somewhere along the way, it was mentioned that her diabetes developed during her pregnancy with me.
+She was admitted to the hospital and words like dehydration, low blood sugar, diabetes, and kidney function were thrown around.
+Somewhere along the way it was mentioned that the diabetes developed during her pregnancy with me.
 I wasn’t a planned baby.
-My parents had been told they weren’t able to biologically have children.
+My parents were told they weren’t able to biologically have children.
 Somehow I came, but maybe I wasn’t supposed to.
 Maybe I ruined my mom’s body.
 I felt the guilt of existing.

 “Is this me?”
 “No, it’s your sister,” she would say after I showed her a snapshot of a baby.
 It was always my sister.
-I would run back to the kitchen table and place the photograph under the sticky plastic cover inside the photo album after labeling the back “Hannah.”
+I would run back to the kitchen table and place the photograph under the sticky plastic cover inside the photo album after labeling the back Hannah.
 “She has more pictures than me!”
-I have some, but there’s an extensive number of snapshots of my sister.
-This probably isn’t unusual for a firstborn, but I realize now that my mom must have been sad and grieving for most of my early childhood.
-When I turned five, my father had only been gone for four years - her partner, her love for twenty-one years.
+I have some, but there are an extensive amount of snapshots of my sister.
+This probably isn’t unusual for a firstborn, but I realize now that my mom was probably sad and grieving for most of my early childhood.
+When I turned five, he had only been gone for four years - her partner, her love for twenty-one years.
 He died of a heart attack on our front lawn at age forty.
-She died from various things, complications from diabetes, at age sixty-six.
+She died from various things as complications from diabetes at age sixty-six.
 I have her dimples, but I have his anxiety.
 Maybe I’ll die in my fifties.

 I spent my childhood believing it was abnormal to have two parents.
 My friend’s fathers scared me.
 They were tall and their voices were deep.
 They always seemed grumpy.
-I didn’t picture my own dad this way as I would sift through photographs of him and photographs he took.
+I didn’t picture my own dad this way as I would sift through photographs, ones of him and the ones he took.
 He was a photographer, too.
-It’s obvious to me that I chose this path because of everything I learned about him.
-I feel connected to him whenever I photograph and feel his camera strap on the back of my neck – like a pat on the back saying, “I’m here.
+It’s glaringly obvious to me that I chose this path because of everything I learned of him.
+I feel connected to him whenever I photograph and feel his camera strap on the back of my neck – like a pat on the back saying “I’m here.
 I’ve got you.”
 I haven’t made any children of my own to continue his legacy, but I have made photographs.